-Upon the closing of the Charter Acquisition, we changed the composition of our reportable segments to reflect the changes in our internal organization resulting from the integration of the acquired businesses.
-We now report our operations through the gas- and fluid handling and fabrication technology segments.
+We report our operations through the gas- and fluid-handling and fabrication technology segments.
 For certain financial information, including Net sales and long-lived assets by geographic area, see Note 16, "Segment Information" in the accompanying Notes to Consolidated Financial Statements in this Form 10-K.

-Our gas- and fluid-handling segment is a global supplier of a broad range of products, including pumps, fluid-handling systems and controls, specialty valves, heavy-duty centrifugal and axial fans, rotary heat exchangers and gas compressors, which serves customers in the power generation, oil, gas and petrochemical, mining, marine (including defense) and general industrial and other end markets.
+Our gas- and fluid-handling segment is a global supplier of a broad range of products, including heavy-duty centrifugal and axial fans, rotary heat exchangers, gas compressors, pumps, fluid-handling systems and controls and specialty valves, which serves customers in the power generation, oil, gas and petrochemical, mining, marine (including defense) and general industrial and other end markets.